Is the School of Pharmacy on the Chapman University Campus in Orange, CA?

 Yes, if you notify us ahead of time.
 However, if you miss your assigned interview or arrive late, your application may be canceled.
 However, under some rare circumstances, such as a medical emergency, the CUSP Admission Committee will make an exception.
-If you know you will be attending an important event or studying abroad during one of CUSP's interview sessions, please inform us early so that we will not schedule your interview during that session.
+If you know you will be attending an important event or studying abroad during one of CUSP's interview sessions, please inform us early so that we will not schedule your interview during that time.

 How should I dress for the CUSP interview?

-Professional attire is recommended.
+Professional attire is required.

 When will I be notified of my admission status?